kparc/kcc/README.md

 #### space

 The subject of code organization will forever remain a major point of controversy in software development.
-Many computer languages have very different philosophies on coding style, especially when it comes to three specific keystrokes: **`\n`**, **`\t`** and, less surprisingly, **`0x20`**.
-If we define two extremes as "tall, lean, sparse and readable" and "robust, wide, dense and cryptic", then C is a classic example of `tlsr`, while 𝒌 is all the way down `rwdc` road.
+Computer languages have different philosophies on coding style, especially when it comes to three specific keystrokes: **`\n`**, **`\t`** and, less surprisingly, **`0x20`**.
+If we define two extremes as "tall, lean, sparse and readable" and "robust, wide, dense and cryptic", then C is a classic example of `tlsr`, and 𝒌 is all the way down `rwdc` road.

 * The primary influence of 𝒌 syntax is the most powerful instrument of human reasoning, *a mathematical notation*.
-As such, the language actively encourages the programmer to produce very dense and succinct code, which leads to a common pitfall among beginners who are tempted to sacrifice readability.
-As any good program, a good 𝒌 program must be readable and adequately annotated.
+As such, the language actively encourages the programmer to produce very dense and succinct code, which leads to a common pitfall among beginners who are tempted to sacrifice too much readability.
+As any good program, a good 𝒌 program must remain readable and adequately annotated.

-* Comments are integral part of the code and also consume space, so boil them down to some reasonable size as well.
+* Comments are integral part of the code and also consume space, so boil them down to some reasonable size as well, but don't get too cryptic,

 * In 𝒌, it is possible to minimize code scrolling or even avoid it completely.
 When the entire program or component fits in your view, you lose no time on navigating it and switching contexts.
 For example, every code block in this document fits on a laptop screen and remains readable on mobiles.